-The Judge must define one or more start lines, and a finish point, which may be a line or a table.
-If a table is used as the finish point, the table must be set at the appropriate height, and time will stop as soon at the dog is on the table.
-The clock is stopped when the dog reaches the finish point or crosses the finish line as prescribed by the Judge.
+The Judge must define one or more start lines, and a finish line.
+The clock is stopped when the dog crosses the finish line as prescribed by the Judge.

-Effective January 1, 2017, the judge also has the option of designating a jump as a start and/or finish line: Any such jumps are to be used solely for timing purposes, and will not be live during the run, nor will they be faultable in any way.
+Also, if desired, any number of red jumps may be designated as start lines but those red jumps used must be visible from the Timekeeper's position in order to ensure accurate timing of the start.
+It is not necessary for the plane of the jumps to be lined up with the timer.
+The timer must simply be able to see when the dog attempts the red jump (passes through the space between the two uprights, regardless of whether that is over/under/through the bar).
+Obstacles of choice may not be used to start or stop the time.
+Red jumps may not be used to stop the time jumps.
+One of these jumps may be used as a start jump and the other as a finish jump.
+Any such jumps are to be used solely for timing purposes, and will not be live during the run, nor will they be faultable in any way.
 Any start/finish jumps must be bidirectional, and should be set to the dog's correct jump height.
 Start/finish jumps may not be part of the obstacles of choice.